onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

 When the VNF's Heat Orchestration Template's resource ``OS::Neutron::Port`` is in the base module and is attaching to an internal network (per the
-ONAP definition, see Requirements R-52425 and R-46461), and the internal network is
+ONAP definition, see Requirements R-52425 and R-46461 and 35666),
+and the ONAP internal network is

  * created in the base module,
    the ``network`` property value can obtain the UUID